Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_9.md

 _PIN diode attenuator: PIN diodes function as voltage variable resistors.
 After Lin @LCC._

 The PIN diodes are arranged in a π-attenuator network.
 The anti-series diodes cancel some harmonic distortion compared with a single series diode.
-The fixed 1.25 V supply forward biases the parallel diodes, which not only conducting DC current from ground via the resistors, but also, conduct RF to ground through the diodes\' capacitors.
+The fixed 1.25 V supply forward biases the parallel diodes, which not only conducting DC current from ground via the resistors, but also, conduct RF to ground through the diodes' capacitors.
 The control voltage V~control~, increases current through the parallel diodes as it increases.
 This decreases the resistance and attenuation, passing more RF from input to output.
 Attenuation is about 3 dB at V~control~= 5 V. Attenuation is 40 dB at V~control~= 1 V with flat frequency response to 2 gHz.
 At V~control~= 0.5 V, attenuation is 80 dB at 10 MHz.
 However, the frequency response varies too much to use. @LCC

 ## Computational circuits{ #sec:xtocid157063413 }

 When someone mentions the word \"computer,\" a digital device is what usually comes to mind.
-Digital circuits represent numerical quantities in _binary_ format: patterns of 1\'s and 0\'s represented by a multitude of transistor circuits operating in saturated or cutoff states.
+Digital circuits represent numerical quantities in _binary_ format: patterns of 1's and 0's represented by a multitude of transistor circuits operating in saturated or cutoff states.
 However, analog circuitry may also be used to represent numerical quantities and perform mathematical calculations, by using variable voltage signals instead of discrete on/off states.

 Here is a simple example of binary (digital) representation versus analog representation of the number \"twenty-five:\"